CumulusNetworks/docs/content/version/cumulus-linux-332/Network-Solutions/OpenStack-Neutron-ML2-and-Cumulus-Linux.md

 replayed back to the Cumulus Linux switch from Cumulus ML2 mechanism driver when a switch or process restart is detected.

-In order to deploy [OpenStack ML2](https://wiki.openstack.org/wiki/Neutron/ML2) in a network with Cumulus Linux switches, you need to install two packages:
+In order to deploy
+[OpenStack ML2](https://wiki.openstack.org/wiki/Neutron/ML2) in a network with Cumulus Linux switches, you need to install two packages:

   - A REST API, which you install on your Cumulus Linux switches.
 It is in the Cumulus Linux [early access](https://support.cumulusnetworks.com/hc/en-us/articles/202933878) repository.
   - The Cumulus Networks Modular Layer 2 (ML2) mechanism driver for OpenStack, which you install on the OpenStack Neutron controller node.
 It's available as a Python package from upstream.

 {{% imgOld 0 %}}

-## Installing and Configuring the REST API</span>
+## Installing and Configuring the REST API

 To install the `python-falcon` and `python-cumulus-restapi` packages, follow these instructions: